-In 1977, Terry Brooks wrote the first novel in his Shannara series and cemented epic fantasy on readers not seen since The Lord of the Rings.
+In 1977, Terry Brooks wrote the first novel in his Shannara series and cemented epic fantasy on his readers rarely seen since The Lord of the Rings.
 In 1995 Legend Entertainment developed the as yet only adaptation of his work; Shannara (note: an underwhelming MTV series aimed at teens has since aired)...

 In case you haven't guessed there's a lot of similarities between this series and The Lord of the Rings.
 On release, the first novel was justly criticised for adhering too closely to Tolkien's tome and is a debate that still goes on to this day.
 The truth is that Brook's novels still make for an entertaining read, with enough to distinguish them from his obvious inspiration, especially in the later books.

 Anyway, back to the game.
-This is a first-person point & click adventure in the style that Legend were known for.
+This is a first-person point-and-click adventure in the style that Legend was known for.
 What differentiates itself from its contemporaries is an RPG element that was brought over from Quest for Glory.
-There are simplified turn-based fight scenes, multiple party members and an over-world map to explore.
-Unfortunately these aren't particularly well done and are the worst parts about the game.
+There are simplified turn-based fight scenes, multiple party members and an overworld map to explore.
+Unfortunately, these aren't particularly well done and are the worst parts of the game.
 You don't gain stats or spells and it is in fact advised that you simply run away from a fight.
-The over-world is basic and its only reason for existence is to get from A to B which easily avoiding - or running away from - enemies.
+The over-world is basic and its only reason for existence is to get from A to B while easily avoiding - or running away from - enemies.

 I thoroughly enjoyed my time in the world of Shannara.
 Why not take a visit there yourself and let me know your thoughts?
 You won't be disappointed.
 That is unless you choose to fight in the combat scenes.